-Arguably the best spot to watch the sunset in Vis is at Fort George and top it off with Croatian cuisine and some famous local wine at the in-house restaurant and terrace bar.
+Arguably the best spot to watch the sunset on Vis Island is at Fort George and top it off with Croatian cuisine and some famous local wine at the in-house restaurant and terrace bar.

 From the hilltop restaurant at Fort George, you’ll be treated to extensive views of the rocky coastline and the sun will set right over the top of Rogacic Bay.

-ROUND-THE-ISLAND BOAT TOUR IN VIS
+ROUND-THE-ISLAND BOAT TOUR

 Vis boat tours are definitely one of the best ways to explore the outer edges of the island and also island-hop over to nearby destinations.

-You can book a boat tour around Vis at one of the tourist offices in Komiza or in Vis town.
+You can book a boat tour at one of the tourist offices in Komiza or in Vis town.
 The more people you have to join you on a Vis boat tour the better as you can split the cost between you.

-If you visit the Blue Cave (Modra špilja) at the right time between 11 am and 12 pm, you’ll get to experience the cave being flooded with natural light, illuminating the lagoon an electric blue color inside!
+If you visit the Blue Cave (Modra špilja) at the right time between 11 am and 12 pm, you’ll get to experience the cave being flooded with natural light, illuminating the lagoon with an electric blue color inside!

-There is an additional entrance fee of 70 Kuna to the Blue Cave on Bisevo island.
+There is an additional entrance fee of 70 Kuna to the Blue Cave on Bisevo Island.